Jackychen8/CodeEatLearnNetwork/README.md

 I lied.
 There is one more step.

-11.  get out of a database \q
+11.  get out of a database: \q

 postgres=# \q
 MTVL16076ce6e:static jxie2$